 Andorra, Australia, Austria, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, The United Kingdom.

-Spouse immigration and Dependent Immigration
+Spouse Immigration and Dependent Immigration

 In America, visa applications in either the B1 or B2 classes are not regarded as potential routes to permanent residency or US citizenship; they are specifically designed for temporary visits to fulfill a pre-determined purpose.
-Spouses and dependents cannot obtain a B1 visa to accompany the principle holder, but they may be able to secure a B2 in order to do so.
+Spouses and dependents cannot obtain a B1 visa to accompany the principal holder, but they may be able to secure a B2 in order to do so.
 In cases where a B2 holder’s dependents are applying to join the principle, they must qualify for and obtain their own grant.

 Additional Information – B1 in lieu of H1B